E-commerce

 Insurance and declared value

-Packages with multiple values: declaring each shipment correctly avoids disputes in case of partial loss.
+Multi-value packages: declaring correctly for each shipment avoids disputes in case of partial loss.

-Before shipping, changing the address or an item may be possible; after shipping, it is often return then refund.
+Before shipment, changing the address or an item may be possible; after shipment, it is often a return then a refund.
 The legal withdrawal periods in B2C govern part of the process: see returns.

 Seller cancellation